 Before I left, I picked up four postcards.
 The smelliest was decorated with the aptly olfactory piece of ‘Ffagani’ but it smelt mostly of hydrogen peroxide.
 Or is it alkyl ketene dimer?
 Admittedly, I’m no chemist.
 These are the chemicals that emanate from newly pressed paper.
 As I took one of each such cards from the new exhibition at Tŷ Pawb entitled Trelar/Trailer, any sense of novelty was quickly dispersed.
 The objects exhibited are neither new nor old, they cross a temporal divide that contaminates and corrupts such notions of the new and the old, the past and the present.
 To complicate matters further, space is involved too.

-Although the exhibition is oriented clockwise upon entry, any one of the pieces is so captivating as to distract the spectator’s attention from any simple notion of linearity.
+Although the exhibition for Trailer is oriented clockwise upon entry, any one of the pieces is so captivating as to distract the spectator’s attention from any simple notion of linearity.
 I was immediately drawn to ‘Ulysses Blake’ because of its inscription ‘ULYSSES – CAPTEN’.
 The Ulysses myth is only one of the beguiling motifs that runs throughout the room.
 An old Penguin edition of Homer’s Odyssey sits under a doorstop in the piece ‘Bertorelli’.
 The title is taken from an ice cream and coffee shop in Caernarfon where the artist, Gareth Griffith, acquired the painting that inspired it.
 At the other end of the room, ‘Ithaca’ is an astounding collaborative effort of deep imaginative literary interpretation.
 Leopold Bloom is illustrated thrice having his head severed, drawn among Joyce’s masturbation scene, Penelope waiting for Odysseus and the comeuppance of the suitors.
 I found myself re-turning to many of the objects, again and again.
 And the Latin prefix re- is something that defines the exhibition more than anything else.

 Recycling is the most preeminent noun that grabs the attention in association with it.
-None of the works exhibited are in pristine condition, nor are they meant to be.
+None of the works exhibited in Trailer are in pristine condition, nor are they meant to be.
 Rather, they amalgamate as an unplanned, spontaneous, juxtaposing mêlée of statements.
 The unsaid difficulty is of course the ultimate unknowability of the meaning surrounding such statements, and the spectator’s aggrandisement of statements to suit their own personal interpretation.
 Many of these objects are weird and defy easy comprehension, and they should be respected as such: the contorted heads, the sedentary chariots, the empty storage boxes.
 They are the same but different; they are reiterated.
 This is the first and most significant connotation of the theories of Jacques Derrida that the exhibition presents to the spectator.
 In summary, every object contains ‘traces’ of every other, so that even when said object is completely obliterated from the world, other objects stand as a testament to its once impervious existence.

 The second connotation is that of decapitation [de-caput; ‘off with the head’], used as a metaphor to evidence how the ‘head’ of the work – the title – can merge with the work itself.
 Similarly, the object of the exhibition title occupies the centre ground of the room, and in its mundanity is metamorphosed into an impossible object of history, just as there are impossible cuts to action in film.
 The wooden carts become chariots under the wall collection and in ‘Ja & Cerbyd Rhyfel/Chariot’.
 Whereas decapitation is an arguably tenuous metaphor regarding the chariots, the word is conferred an entirely tangible significance in relation to the severed heads.